Biofeedback: Anxiety management

 A meta analysis by the University of Cambridge compiles previous studies on biofeedback being used in the management and control of anxiety.
 In this article the previous studies are evaluated for validity and relevance into how they attribute to the effectiveness of biofeedback being used in tandem with other forms of therapy to produce reduced and manageable anxiety.
 This analysis concluded that the use of biofeedback in the form of HRV monitoring produced self reported large reduction of anxiety as a consistent finding in the studies that were a part of the meta analysis.

-Relaxation

-In a study of 18 healthy individuals published in the International Journal of Stress Management it was established that with the use of biofeedback there were large improvements in the individuals ability to relax which was translated in the individuals having improved scores on the Smith Relaxation States Inventory 3 test which measures mindfulness, energized positive feelings and basic relaxation.

-Macular disease of the retina

-A 2012 observational study by Pacella et al. found a significant improvement in both visual acuity and fixation treating patients with age-related macular degeneration or macular degeneration with biofeedback treatment through MP-1 microperimeter.